 Find details on how we plan to meet the community's water needs, both in the short term and for the next half-century.

-However, continued declines in Lake Mead’s water level are expected as Southern Nevada experiences a permanent transition to a more arid future, the result of ongoing climate change.
+Continued declines in Lake Mead’s water level are expected as Southern Nevada experiences a permanent transition to a more arid future, the result of ongoing climate change.
 For this reason, additional efforts are needed to ensure a reliable long-term water supply for our community.

 Several major new water efficiency measures have either been adopted or are being considered by the Water Authority.

-Removing "useless" grass
+Cutting back on "useless" grass